 5) Build relationship with contractors to broaden the effectiveness of workforce planning within the consortium.

-The MEC serves as the industry advisory group for the Minnesota Energy Center.
+The MEC serves as the industry advisory group for the Minnesota State Energy Center of Excellence.
 The consortium meets at least twice annually.
 The MEC steering committee holds monthly conference calls to maintain communications and assure program progress